farhad-gh-dev/travel-go/src/data/blog-posts/australia.md

 <br />
 <br />

-<h3 class="h2 font-weight-light mb-3">Day 2: Uluru Sunrise, Cultural Base Walk And Astro Tour</h3>
+<h3 class="font-weight-light mb-3">Day 2: Uluru Sunrise, Cultural Base Walk And Astro Tour</h3>
 <p>We woke up extremely early to catch a coach from the lobby to the Uluru sunrise spot.
 People were flocking the elevated platform, so I decided to go a less crowded route a few meters away so I can be alone with the rock.
 It was a good call because I was able to capture this shot without having to fight for a spot.&nbsp;There were absolutely no one around.
 I love it!
 The experience was so refreshing I consider this one of the best sunrise experience I had.
 Beautiful gradient sky created a perfect contrast backdrop for the red sandstone of Uluru as the sun casted its light toward the rock making it shifted colors.</p>
 <p>I met up with Aurelie and we continued down the path until we realized that we were late for our next stop, the cultural base walk.
 We ran like crazy and I was given a pretty deadly stare from my tour mates.
 Little did we know that this was the beginning of our "Always Late to Everything" saga.&nbsp;The walk started out slowly as our guide explained how the rock was formed.
 There was life everywhere!
 Trees grow mightily around the base.
 The ground was filled with grasses and vegetation.
 Nothing I anticipated for a desert.&nbsp;The complexity of the rock became clearer and clearer as I walked around the base.</p>
 <p>At the end of the tour, Nick pointed the telescopes at the moon and took off the light filter so we can take a photo of the moon with our camera.
 The moon was so clear you could see the moon's craters on the side.</p>